Jewish Christianity: Elcesaites

+Cerinthians

 The Cerinthians were a Christian sect in the late 1st and early 2nd centuries CE, associated with the teachings of Cerinthus, a Jewish-Christian teacher who lived in Asia Minor, possibly in Ephesus.
 Most of what is known about Cerinthus and his followers comes from early Church Fathers such as Irenaeus, Hippolytus, and Epiphanius, as well as from critical remarks attributed to the Apostle John.

 Cerinthus taught a form of Christian Gnosticism that emphasized a strict adherence to Jewish law while introducing speculative theological concepts.
-He distinguished between Jesus the man and the divine "Christ," asserting that the Christ descended upon Jesus at his baptism and departed before the crucifixion.
-This belief implied a denial of the full incarnation and suffering of Christ, which led to sharp opposition from proto-orthodox Christians.
+He distinguished between Jesus the man and the divine "Christ," asserting that the Christ descended upon Jesus at his baptism and departed before the crucifixion and that Jesus suffered and resurrected while "Christ" remained a spiritual being.

 According to Irenaeus, Cerinthus believed in a materialistic view of the Kingdom of God, teaching that after the resurrection, there would be a thousand-year reign of Christ on Earth filled with physical pleasures, such as eating, drinking, and marriage.
 This millenarian doctrine was controversial and rejected by many early Church leaders.

 Cerinthus also rejected the idea that the supreme God had created the world, teaching instead that the world was made by a lesser, ignorant power (a common theme in Gnostic cosmology).
 His views placed him at odds with both orthodox Christians and more developed Gnostic sects.

 While the Cerinthians did not become a lasting or widely influential movement, their teachings reflect the diversity and theological debates present in early Christianity.
 The opposition to Cerinthus by figures such as John the Apostle—who, according to tradition, once fled a bathhouse upon learning Cerinthus was inside—highlights the intensity of early doctrinal disputes.